Tsinna

 Ciradår snorted.
 “Still so very young.”

 Tårik opened his mouth to snark about the high ambassador’s age—presumably in the low hundreds, but who could really tell?—only to have Jälen snap his wings in warning, forcing the së’yanzal to swallow his comeback.
-He turned away to tend to Nenaen, ruffling his fingers through the soft fronds along her neck, and hissed under his breath.
+He turned away to tend to Nenaen, ruffling his fingers through the soft fur along her neck, and hissed under his breath.

 The group did their best to rest through the hottest hours of the day, some of them seated and dozing against the stone, occasionally forced to rouse themselves and shift to follow the rock’s shadow as the sun burned across the sky.
 Ciradår spent most of his time studying his armor’s holodisplay.

 After some time, the wind shifted.
-The nakishnikë, which had been lounging drowsily on the ground with their riders, suddenly lifted their heads to scent the air, and mewled to one another.
+The nakishnikë, which had been lounging drowsily on the ground with their riders, lifted their heads to scent the air, and mewled to one another.

 “Së’nåzal,” Ciradår murmured, looking up from his forearm and jerking his head toward the spire.
 “We seem to have some company.”